 Late adolescence and early adulthood can be a wonderful time to explore one’s sexuality.
-It can also be a time of questions about sexual functioning, anatomy, physiology, and emotions related to sex, gender, sexual orientation, values, sexual politics, relationships, and more.
+It can also be a time of uncertainty about sexual functioning, anatomy, physiology, and emotions related to sex, gender, sexual orientation, values, sexual politics, relationships, and more.

 Chances are, you have thought about some of these issues and learned varying levels of information about them.
 There is always more to learn about sexuality.
-Everyone starts from where they are, now.

 To explore questions or concerns about sexuality, sexual orientation, gender, or any other related issues, it can be helpful to talk with a counselor.
 The Counseling Center staff is knowledgeable and available to talk with students one-on-one regarding any issue of sexuality.